sudosci/ScissLib/README.md

 ## requirements / building

 ScissLib requires Java 1.4 and builds with [sbt](http://www.scala-sbt.org/) 0.12.
-For simplicity, a shell script named `sbt` is included which can be used instead of downloading and installing sbt.
+For simplicity, a shell script named `sbt` is included
+(BSD-style license) which can be used instead of downloading and installing sbt.

 The compile use `sbt compile`, to package up the jar use `sbt package`.
 For the javadocs, use `sbt doc`.
 The result is found in `target/api/index.html`.